scbocox-del/Home-Cybersecurity-Lab-Attack-Simulation-Detection-and-Incident-Reporting/blue-team-monitoring/blue-team-monitoring-setup.md

 ## Objective

+- The objective of this phase is to prepare Sentinel for basic blue team monitoring before running more advanced attack simulations.
+This includes reviewing Windows Security logs, confirming Windows Defender Firewall status, enabling firewall logging, and verifying that blocked traffic from Raider can be recorded in the Windows firewall log.

 ## Windows Security Logs

 - Windows Event Viewer was reviewed on Sentinel to confirm that security events were being recorded.